 - Don’t overwater your seedlings or leave them sitting in water.
 Drain off any excess.

 - If possible, create a breeze by placing a small fan nearby and turning it on periodically each day.
-This will prevent humidity from settling on your seedlings.
+This will help increase air flow for your seedlings.

 Remove any affected plants or trays of plants immediately.
 Damping off will quickly spread to nearby plants.